-Security features discussed in this publication, along with the names and locations of Group Policy settings, are taken from Microsoft Windows 10 version 21H1 - some differences will exist for earlier versions.
+Security features discussed in this publication, along with the names and locations of Group Policy settings, are taken from Microsoft Windows 10 version 22H2 and Windows 11 version 23H2 - some differences will exist for earlier versions.

 For cloud-based device managers, such as Microsoft Endpoint Manager, equivalents can be found for many of the Group Policy settings.
 Alternatively, there is often a function to import Group Policy settings into cloud-based device managers.